karosroczyk/CafeManagement/README.md

 The Discovery Server is a Spring Boot application using Eureka, acting as a service registry for all microservices.
 It allows services to register themselves and discover other services dynamically.
-API Gateway runs on port **8088**.
+**API Gateway** runs on port 8088.
 The Menu, Inventory, and Order Management services are also connected through this port, requiring Bearer Token authentication when accessed via the gateway.
 These services can still be accessed directly on their individual ports without authentication.

 ---
 ### Security and Roles 🛡️
 The application provides secure user registration, login, and email-based account activation.
-Authentication and authorization are implemented using JWT, ensuring secure and stateless communication between the client and the server.
+**Authentication and authorization are implemented using JWT**, ensuring secure and stateless communication between the client and the server.

 When a user logs in, the server validates their credentials and generates a JWT token containing essential user information (such as email and role).
-This token is then sent to the client and must be included in the Authorization header as a Bearer Token for any subsequent requests to protected endpoints.
+This token is then sent to the client and must be included in the Authorization header as a **Bearer Token** for any subsequent requests to protected endpoints.

 The server verifies the validity of each token on every request, ensuring that only authenticated users can access specific resources.
 Additionally, role-based access control is enforced — meaning that users can access different pages and functionalities depending on their assigned roles.